fakhruddin2012/Machine-Learning/Clustering/K-means Clustering/Readme.md

 The ‘means’ in the K-means refers to averaging of the data; that is, finding the centroid.

-## How the K-means algorithm works
+## How the K-means algorithm works:

 To process the learning data, the K-means algorithm in data mining starts with a first group of randomly selected centroids, which are used as the beginning points for every cluster, and then performs iterative (repetitive) calculations to optimize the positions of the centroids.